 Research states that it takes approximately 6-12 months to see desired outcomes from mentoring.
 Additionally, mentoring relationships that last one year or longer have shown the biggest improvements in academic, psychosocial, and behavioral outcomes.
 Finally, research also states that mentor pairs should spend at least 1-2 hours together, per week, for at least one school year.
-Because of this, adding modules that are relevant to your participants and providing one on one and/or group mentoring in addition to the core curriculum are both encouraged.
+Because of this, adding modules that are relevant to your participants and providing one-on-one and/or group mentoring in addition to the Core Curriculum are both encouraged.

-One-on-One/Small Group Mentoring: Facilitators/Mentors act as guides to the participants to connect the dots of learning and give an opportunity for the participants to have positive interactions with an adult in their life, week to week.
+One-on-One/Small Group Mentoring: Facilitators/Mentors act as guides to the participants, helping them connect the dots of learning and providing weekly opportunities for positive interactions with an adult in their lives.
 Facilitators/Mentors also provide a healthy space to build a relationship and connectedness that supports youth and the skills learned.

-If incorporating one-on-one or small group mentoring, it is suggested that mentoring be facilitated by recruits who have been trained in the curriculum.
-Also, because of the bond formed through the teaching of the curriculum, it is highly suggested that the mentor be the same person/s facilitating the core curriculum.
-If the core curriculum is being taught every week, all participants may receive one on one or small group mentoring, on the bi-weeks.
-If the core curriculum is being taught weekly, the one-on-one mentoring may occur before, after of in between the lessons.
+If incorporating one-on-one or small-group mentoring, it is suggested that the mentoring be facilitated by recruits who have been trained in the curriculum.
+Also, because of the bond formed through the teaching of the curriculum, it is strongly suggested that the mentor/s be the same person/s facilitating the Core Curriculum.
+If the Core Curriculum is being taught every other week, participants may receive one-on-one or small-group mentoring on the alternate weeks.
+If the Core Curriculum is being taught weekly, the mentoring may occur before, after of in between the lessons.